Dense Vector Search

 Some use cases where includeTags and/or excludeTags may be more useful then an explicit preFilter parameters:

-• You have some fq parameters that are re-used on many requests (even when you don’t use the knn parser) that you wish to be used as KNN Pre-Filters when you do use the knn query parser.
+• You have some fq parameters that are re-used on many requests (even when you don’t use search dense vector fields) that you wish to be used as Pre-Filters when you do search dense vector fields.

-• You typically want all fq params to be used as KNN Pre-Filters, but when users "drill down" on Facets, you want the fq parameters you add to be excluded from the KNN Pre-Filtering so that the result set gets smaller; instead of just computing a new topK set.
+• You typically want all fq params to be used as graph Pre-Filters on your knn queries, but when users "drill down" on Facets, you want the fq parameters you add to be excluded from the Pre-Filtering so that the result set gets smaller; instead of just computing a new topK set.

-The knn query parser can be used to rerank first pass query results:
+Both dense vector search query parsers can be used to rerank first pass query results:

 &q=id:(3 4 9 2)&rq={!rerank reRankQuery=$rqq reRankDocs=4 reRankWeight=1}&rqq={!knn f=vector topK=10}[1.0, 2.0, 3.0, 4.0]